dalguete/docker/README.md

 ```

 * Update the /etc/apt/sources.list, so it has this (replace *&lt;version name&gt;*
-with Ubuntu release name as trusty, precise, etc):
+with the correct Ubuntu release name):

 ```
 deb http://archive.ubuntu.com/ubuntu/ <version name> main restricted universe multiverse